Jane9898/scSemiGCN/README.md

 Prediction of annotation for unannotated cells is saved as a csv file in the output directory along with a well-trained cell-type annotation model.

-Please refer to directories src and src_gpu and the file tutorial.ipynb for further detials.
+Please refer to directories src and src_gpu and the file tutorial.ipynb (see the src directory) for further details.